 - I qualify for monthly premium reductions, but I chose to pay my full monthly premium instead.
 Can I claim the amount of reduced premiums during tax time when I file my taxes?

 Yes.
 You can get the amount of reduced premiums when you file your taxes.
 When you do that, each month you will pay full price for premiums.

-- When will this new benefit be available on Nevada Health Link?
+- When will the expanded and increased subsidies assistance be available on Nevada Health Link?

 - I am currently enrolled in a health plan through Nevada Health Link and pay full price for my premiums.
 What do I have to do to lower my monthly premiums?